 A dual diagnosis is a condition in which a person has both a mental disorder and a problem with alcohol or drugs.
-About half of people who have a mental disorder will also have substance use disorder at some point in their lives and vice versa.
-Interactions of the two conditions can worsen both.
-Stories and publications on how to live with or be affected by the dual diagnosis will be published soon.
+It is estimated that around half of people who have a mental disorder will also have substance use disorder at some point in their lives, and vice versa.
+The interaction of the two conditions can worsen both, making it important to understand the signs and symptoms of dual diagnosis and seek appropriate treatment.
 Telling personal stories of recovery can be one of the most effective ways to reduce stigma and help individuals and families facing challenges related to mental health conditions.

 A dual diagnosis is when a person has both an addiction and a mental health condition.
 Sometimes, the addiction part is addressed while the mental health condition goes untreated.
 Ashish Bhatt explains the importance of accurately diagnosing and treating patients with a dual diagnosis.
 A person who has a dual diagnosis has a mental illness and a concomitant substance use disorder.

 Through the premier dual-diagnosis treatment center offered by North Carolina rehabilitation centers, clients can learn more about the signs of a dual-diagnosis disorder.
 One of the first signs of a problem is when people begin to withdraw from their relationships with family and friends.
 The person may also have trouble managing their daily tasks or controlling their substance use.
 Substance use can actually change the brain in ways that increase the risk of developing mental illness.

 Dual Diagnosis Treatment Programs Help You With Mental Health and Substance Use Disorders at the Same Time.
 Mental illness and substance use affect people from all walks of life and in all age groups, and dual diagnoses are common.
 There are different treatment programs for dual diagnosis, depending on the mental health disorder, the type of substance being used, and the age group.
 A dual diagnosis treatment center helps people get treatment for mental illness and addiction at the same time.
 The national hotline will transfer you to your state's Alcohol, Drug and Drug Information Service, which can provide support, counseling, information and referrals to people experiencing alcohol and other drug problems (including dual diagnosis), their family and friends.

 Although dual diagnosis treatment makes treatment more complex, even in severe situations, recovery is possible with the appropriate treatment program.
 We have collected useful information about dual diagnosis: what it is, how common it is, the specialized services available for treatment and recovery, and practical tips to help you support the person you care about.
 The symptoms of dual diagnosis can vary widely, as there are many possible combinations of addiction along with mental health problems.
-While a dual diagnosis is a type of co-occurring disorder, the dual diagnosis is specific to mental health and substance abuse.
+While a dual diagnosis is a type of co-occurring disorder, it is specific to mental health and substance abuse.
 This call for research is also needed to identify effective treatment approaches for other dual-diagnosed subgroups of the population, such as military personnel.
 If a friend or family member has been diagnosed with a dual diagnosis, it can be difficult to know what you can do to help and what treatment and support are available.